IEEE IES Standing Multimedia Committee

 - to provide means for recording webinars

-- assist with recording based on the guideline for IEEE media, and
+- assist with recording based on the guidelines for IEEE Media, and

 - making the recordings available for online access